aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 ## SQLAlchemy + psycopg2

-This is the most common way to load the data from Postgres to Pandas.
+This is the most common way for loading data from Postgres into Pandas.

 ```python